Litecoin & Dogecoin Solo Mining

 Providing a Dogecoin address is optional, but if you do not provide one you will not receive any rewards from Dogecoin mining.

 Litecoin addresses must start with L, M, or ltc1.
-Dogecoin addresses must start with D. For your safety, servers will reject any invalid addresses.
+Dogecoin addresses must start with D, A, or 9.
+If an invalid address is provided, the server will immediately terminate the connection.

 FAQ